Rez Authors Guide

 event that loads a new card. -

 Rez is HTML based.
 You write using HTML markup.
-But it also has some convenients, for example it doesn’t require the
+But it also has some conveniences, for example not requiring the

 href